ajm188/ajm188.github.io/content/posts/custom-grpc-resolver.md

 ### Problem 1: Uneven Load

-The API model of VTAdmin, by design, is to `Dial` a proxy to a VTGate or Vtctld the first time you need a connection to that component.
+The model of `vtadmin-api`, by design, is to `Dial` a proxy to a VTGate or Vtctld the first time we need a connection to that component.
 Then, in future `Dial` calls, the proxy sees it already has a connection; if it's still "healthy", we reuse the connection and return immediately.
 But if the connection ever becomes "unhealthy", we throw it away, discover a new dial address, and make a new connection (see "Problem 2" for how this went in practice).